inmanta/vscode-inmanta/server/README.md

 1. re-load code (not upon edit or upon save, need to close vscode)
 2. work with incorrect models (needs to compile, all or nothing)

+## Troubleshooting

+### No module named x

+If compilation fails with the message "no module named x" where x is a Python module, you might need to clean up the virtual environments used by the compiler.
+This issue can be caused by running the compiler from multiple different environments.
+To clean up the virtual environment, remove the .env directory in the Inmanta project directory as well as the compiler venv specified by the client, if it exists.

 ## References

 [https://microsoft.github.io/language-server-protocol/specification](https://microsoft.github.io/language-server-protocol/specification)